 It’s not often you will find me eating something that has a creamy sauce, BUT I have to admit even fussy pants me really enjoyed this one.
+This is our take on a classic French dish.

 You can double the bechamel sauce ingredients and just use that in this recipe but after experimenting and using both a bechamel and a tomato sauce I personally found it gave this more flavour but experiment and see which you prefer.